 Does Your Character Description Create a Powerful Image?

 Using Physical Description to Hook Readers

 Stock Your Bookshelf

 Full disclosure: we are total description nerds.
-For a dozen-ish years, Becca and I have studied show-not-tell, analyzing different storytelling elements for their importance and ability to generate an unforgettable reading experience.
+For nearly twenty years, Becca and I have studied show-not-tell, analyzing different storytelling elements for their importance and ability to generate an unforgettable reading experience.

 If you’d like to check out our bestselling guides to see how they might help you, you can find them here.

 We also have a free Show-Not-Tell Pro Pack that contains samples, tips and our best articles.
 Grab it for yourself and give it to a friend!
 And if you’re looking for our books in other languages, our Foreign Rights list is here.

 It’s true, we’ve written a lot of books on description.
 But our largest descriptive database is actually at One Stop for Writers:

 Themes and Symbols